jackdbd/personal-website/src/posts/performance-audit-italian-news-website.md

 We can configure WebPageTest to block requests by URL or domain.
 We then launch a test and compare the results against a baseline where we don't block any request.

 First, we have to identify all third party requests.
 There are several ways to do it.
-I'll show you one that uses [xsv](https://github.com/BurntSushi/xsv).
-A similar tool you can use for this task is [Miller](https://miller.readthedocs.io/en/latest/).
+I'm going to use [xsv](https://github.com/BurntSushi/xsv) for this task.

 From the WebPageTest test results of the baseline (no requests blocked), click `Export` and then `Download Request CSV`.